Pwuts/ai-thesis-reviewer/README.md

     - [x] Robust ToC extractor
     - [ ] Increase specificity of feedback points
     - [ ] Add mechanism to let assistant retrieve specific pages or chapters if needed for further discussion
+- [ ] Come up with a better name than "AI Thesis Reviewer"